kafka-rust/kafka-rust/README.md

 ## Documentation

-- This library is primarily documented through examples in its [APIdocumentation](https://docs.rs/kafka/).
+- This library is primarily documented through examples in its [API documentation](https://docs.rs/kafka/).
-- Documentation about Kafka itself can be found at [its projecthome page](http://kafka.apache.org/).
+- Documentation about Kafka itself can be found at [its project home page](http://kafka.apache.org/).

 ## Sponsors